Skip to main content

 A: The NPA does not define "abandonment," but OAR 851-045-0070(3) identifies the action of accepting an assignment and then leaving without proper handoff as conduct derogatory to the practice of nursing.
 The APRN who owns their own business does have responsibilities for notifying patients when closing their practice.

-A: No. In Oregon, only licensed acupuncturists may perform these services.
+A: Not under their APRN license.
+In Oregon, only Oregon Board of Medicine licensed acupuncturists may perform these services.
 Please visit the Oregon Medical Board website for more information

 A: Yes, if within education and competency.
 Use the APRN Scope of Practice Decision-Making Framework to make a determination.